Tiendat06/ITZone_TeamBuilding/README.md

 |----- services: process the logical of the function
 |----- .htaccess
 -- config: handle system's configuration
-|----- database.php: connect to database only
+|----- DatabaseManager.php: connect to database only
 |----- .htaccess
 -- public: vendor for static informations
 |----- css: (main, base, responsive, grid,...)